Jamy4000/VRDF/README.md

 # VR Scriptable Framework using Unity DOTS
-This repository is a Virtual Reality Framework using the Unity Input Manager for Inputs and Interaction, an Event System as seen in [Quill18 video](https://www.youtube.com/watch?v=04wXkgfd9V8) and the DOTS from Unity3D.
+This repository is a Virtual Reality Framework using the Unity Input Manager for Inputs and Interaction, an Event System as seen in [Quill18 video](https://www.youtube.com/watch?v=04wXkgfd9V8) and the DOTS workflow from Unity3D.
 It aims to ease the use of Virtual Reality in a project, and to have a light tool for that, while integrating a cross-platform project, some basic VR features and being as fast as possible.

 There's still a couple of systems using MonoBehaviour during the PlayMode (Example : the LaserLengthSetter and the LaserWidthSetter), and by that I mean that they're not used to setup any Entity.